Jillian Edwards: Early life

-Edwards was born in Dallas, Texas and was raised in Richardson, Texas.
-After graduating from Lloyd V. Berkner High School, she attended Baylor University where she learned and honed her craft by performing at local coffee shops.
+Edwards was born in Dallas and grew up in Richardson, Texas.
+After graduating from Lloyd V. Berkner High School in Richardson, she attended Baylor University in Waco, Texas, where she learned and honed her craft by performing at local coffee shops.

-Music career
+Career

 Edwards' music recording career started in August 2009, with her self-released EP Galaxies & Such.
-Her subsequent release, Headfirst, was released in November 2011.
+Her next release, Headfirst, was released in November 2011.
 The project was her first to chart on Billboard, where it placed on five charts: The Billboard 200 at No. 187, Folk Albums at No. 6, Rock Albums at No. 32, Independent Albums at No. 28, and Heatseekers Albums at No. 2.
 In March 2014, she released the studio album Daydream with My Little Gypsy Records.
-This album was placed on three Billboard magazine charts, where it peaked at No. 6 on Folk Albums, No. 33 on Independent Albums, and No. 6 on Heatseekers Albums.
+The album was placed on three Billboard magazine charts, where it peaked at No. 6 on Folk Albums, No. 33 on Independent Albums, and No. 6 on Heatseekers Albums.
 She released a Christmas EP, All My Christmases, in November 2014, by My Little Gypsy Records.
 In July 2016, she started a campaign to crowdfund her next full-length project, an album of cover songs, through PledgeMusic.

 The album, titled Covers, was fully funded and released in November 2016.
 It includes Edwards' own renditions of popular songs from various genres and eras such as "God Only Knows" by The Beach Boys, "No One" by Alicia Keys, "When a Man Loves a Woman" by Percy Sledge, and "I Want You to Want Me" by Cheap Trick.
 Edwards' cover of the Bright Eyes song "First Day of My Life" was used in a Citibank Citi Rewards+ Card credit card television advertising commercial which aired in the United States.

 Personal life

 Edwards married Colony House drummer, Will Franklin Chapman, in December 2012.
 Chapman is the son of prominent Christian artist Steven Curtis Chapman.
-The couple reside in Nashville, Tennessee.
-She is a Christian.
+The couple live in Nashville.
+They are Christians.